 TGax editor: modify the following sentence

-The Co-Located With 6 GHz AP subfield is set to 1 to indicate that the AP reported by the Neighbor Report element is in the same co-located AP set as the 6 GHz AP and that the 6 GHz AP can be discovered by Management frames sent by the reported AP.
+The Co-Located With 6 GHz AP subfield is set to 1 to indicate that the AP reported by the Neighbor Report element is in the same co-located AP set as a 6 GHz AP and that the 6 GHz AP can be discovered by receiving relevant Management frames (beacon frame, probe response frame, …) sent by the reported AP.
 It is set to 0 otherwise.